paylike/api-docs/getting-started.md

 3. Invite your email to the account (optional)

-	Still using your app for authentication and you new account's id, you can now invite your email to get access via https://app.paylike.io
+	Still using your app for authentication and you new account's ID, you can now invite your email to get access via https://app.paylike.io

 	```shell